arviteri/Footing/README.md

 - Testing routes that don't include CSRF protection that require authentication - `/test/auth`.
 - Testing routes that include CSRF protection and require authentication - `/test/auth_csrf`.

 The routes above are defined in the `src/config/routes.js` file.
-They are implemented in the `src/routes/api/identification.js` file.
+They are implemented in the `src/routes/api/identification.js` file and the `src/routes/api/health.js` file.

 __To change the routes, it is recommended that they are changed in the `src/config/routes.js` file and not in the implementation file This is recommended because the integration tests rely on the `src/config/routes.js` file to test the correct routes.__